willKip/edarBot/README.md

 # edarBot
-Personal Discord bot built on Pycord.
+Personal Discord bot built on Pycord and hosted on Heroku.

-Better description and credits TBA.
+Currently in development; more detailed README to be added later.